 Tucked amid the vine-striped hills of Collio, Trattoria al Cacciatore – La Subida distills Friuli’s borderland soul into an elegant, heartfelt culinary experience.
-The family-run house cherishes time-honored recipes shaped by Slovenia’s proximity and echoes of Imperial Austria, elevating pristine regional ingredients—wild herbs, river fish, mushrooms, radicchio, polenta, game—into deeply comforting, beautifully composed plates.
+The family-run house cherishes time-honored recipes shaped by Slovenia’s proximity and echoes of Imperial Austria, elevating pristine regional ingredients, wild herbs, river fish, mushrooms, radicchio, polenta, game, into deeply comforting, beautifully composed plates.
 Signature tableside moments, like the bread-oven veal shank carved in the dining room, create a sense of ceremony, while the estate’s own wine and vinegar lend a polished, personal touch; for a more casual midday interlude, Osteria della Subida extends the tradition with daily service.

 Where the Collio Hills Meet the Slovenian Border

 The road to La Subida rises through vineyards that straddle two countries.
-This corner of Friuli Venezia Giulia, the Collio DOC zone east of Cormons, sits so close to the Slovenian border that the local cuisine carries the cadence of both cultures — the slow braises and cured meats of rural Friuli alongside the sour notes and foraged ingredients that define the Brda hills just over the ridge.
+This corner of Friuli Venezia Giulia, the Collio DOC zone east of Cormons, sits so close to the Slovenian border that the local cuisine carries the cadence of both cultures, the slow braises and cured meats of rural Friuli alongside the sour notes and foraged ingredients that define the Brda hills just over the ridge.
 Arriving at Via Subida 52, the estate announces itself as something unhurried: stone walls, wood, a sense that the property has grown organically over decades rather than been designed for effect.

 That unhurried quality is not incidental.
 The Collio-Brda region has long operated outside Italy's mainstream fine-dining circuit, which means the restaurants here tend to answer to their landscape and their larder before they answer to trend cycles.
 La Subida, which began as a small osteria in the 1960s and expanded under the Sirk family into a full estate, is the clearest expression of that regional logic.
-It now holds a Michelin star (2024), two Star Wine List awards for 2026, and recognition from Opinionated About Dining's Casual Europe list (2025), a peer set that signals serious cooking delivered without the formality of metropolitan tasting-menu culture.
+It now holds a Michelin star (2024), two Star Wine List awards for 2026, and recognition from Opinionated About Dining's Casual Europe list (2025), a comparable set that signals serious cooking delivered without the formality of metropolitan tasting-menu culture.

 The Source of the Food Is the Story